gdroguski/SoundsOrganizer/README.md

 * Breaks
 * Burpage (personal rating to prevent making prediction for fake burps)

-Most of them are self-explanatory and except the Breaks label which is counting one, can achieve value within unit interval.
+Most of them are self-explanatory and except the *Breaks* label which is a counting one, can achieve value within unit interval.
 One can record, play the recording within the player and decide whether to create labels or not.
-The recordings by default are saved within Recordings folder and labels with their corresponding values in Ratings folder with an appropriate names.
-It's possible to change the recording specifications such as Sample Rate, Bit Depth or just microphone's sensitivity.
+The recordings by default are saved within *Recordings* folder and labels with their corresponding values in *Ratings* folder with an appropriate names.
+It's possible to change the recording specifications such as *Sample Rate*, *Bit Depth* or just microphone's sensitivity.
 I also added the availability of visual representation of the wav file for maybe some potential future relationships within data.

 Example usage of the application: